stratum-mining/benchmarking-tool/README.md

 - **Detailed Reporting**: Create detailed reports comparing protocol performance, with easy-to-understand metrics and visualizations.
 - **Integrated Bug Reporting**: Facilitate bug reporting and feedback collection directly within the tool.

-📚 To dig more into tool's features. or understand how it is built, please have a look at *docs/* and read [requirements-document.md](./docs/requirements-document.md) or visualize [system design](./docs/system-design.png) diagram.
+📚 To dig more into tool's features. or understand how it is built, please have a look at *docs/* and read the [requirements-document](./docs/requirements-document.md) or visualize the [system design](./docs/system-design.png) diagram.

 ## 🐳 Prerequisites